 For more, be sure to read my detailed guide: How to Start a Blog (and Make Money) to get all of the basic foundations squared away on your blog—before switching over to the traffic driving and revenue generating aspects of your blog business plan.

-Traffic is the currency of the Internet.
-Without it, you won’t be able to monetize your blog.
+Traffic is the currency of the Internet and one of the primary goals to work toward in your blog business plans.
+Without traffic, you won’t be able to monetize your blog.

 Last year alone, my blog brought in over 4.4 Million readers—and it’s the helpful content I’ve provided for those readers that has helped me to generate in excess of $50,000/mo during some months of the year (through a combination of the many different ways I make money blogging).